 Australia Phone Number Validator & Carrier Lookup

-Validate Australian mobile and landline numbers against the ACMA numbering plan and return the originally allocated carrier (Telstra, Optus, TPG/Vodafone, plus MVNOs) with line type.
-Static-dataset lookups: sub-20ms, fractions of a cent per call, and dramatically cheaper than live HLR services.
+Validate Australian mobile and landline numbers against the ACMA numbering plan and return the carrier (Telstra, Optus, TPG/Vodafone, plus MVNOs) with line type.
+Standard lookups are sub-20ms at fractions of a cent per call; add mode=current to resolve the carrier serving a number today, ported or not.

 Try it — Australian numbers